dayeeen/tasktify-mobile/README.md

 How to Use:

-- Visit Google Play and search Tasktify.
+- Visit Google Play and search Tasktify or You can simply click on the link above at the overview section.
 - Download and Install

 Explore Available Features: